top of page

 Every two years in January, the Grand Final of the Pastry World Cup brings together 20 countries from all over the world after a cycle of 5 continental selections: the European Cup, the Americas Cup, the Asia-Pacific Cup, The Middle-East Cup and the Africa Cup.

-NEW FOR 2025 – A redesigned edition for greater innovation, spectacle, and responsibility.
+New For 2025 – A redesigned edition for greater innovation, spectacle, and responsibility.

 The 2025 competition continued to embrace the evolution of pastry trends by supporting innovation, encouraging candidates' creativity, and emphasizing more sustainable practices.
 This year, several major changes aimed to enhance the experience for participants, the audience and the jury, increase the challenge and inspire participants to adopt more sustainable practices that respect the environment and resources.

-New challenges for more dynamism and spectacle.
+New challenges for more dynamism & spectacle.

 The Show Chocolat